-View Charles Komara's Obituary on https://www.timesonline.com/ and share memories
+View CHARLES KOMARA's Obituary on https://www.timesonline.com/ and share memories

 He was preceded in death by his wife, Catherine R. Ziolkowski Komara in 1996, and a grandson, Cameron McGowan.

-Surviving are one daughter, Lisa M. Komara McGowan, Ambridge; two sons and a daughter-in-law, Jesse C. Komara, Pittsburgh, and Brian M. and Jennifer Komara, Patterson Twp.; and nine grandchildren, Cody, Chase, Shyann, Kendal, Brilynn, Austin, Jackson, Kaylee, and Naomi.
+Surviving are one daughter, Lisa M. Komara McGowan, Ambridge; two sons and a daughter-in-law, Jesse C. Komara, Pittsburgh, and Brian M. and Jennifer Komara, Patterson Twp.; nine grandchildren, Cody, Chase, Shyann, Kendal, Brilynn, Austin, Jackson, Kaylee, and Naomi and a brother and sister-in-law, Robert E. and Millie Komara, Beaver.

 Friends will be received Thursday from 2 to 4 and 6 to 8 p.m. in WILLIAM MURPHY FUNERAL HOME, INC., 349 Adams St., Rochester, where services will be held Friday at 12 noon.
 Officiating will be the Rev. Gregory S. Clagg, pastor of Grace Evangelical Lutheran Church, Rochester.
 Interment will be in Calvary Cemetery, Freedom.